Devvrat1010/webyapar-solution/CONTRIBUTING.md

 ## Contact

-If you have questions or need assistance, feel free to contact us through [rathodde.
+If you have questions or need assistance, feel free to contact us through [rathoddevratsingh777@gmail.com].

-## License

-By contributing, you agree that your contributions will be licensed under the [MIT License](LICENSE).